wicklowtown/JestQuestBeta/README.md

 The beta version of my project "JestQuest".
 The game, initially conceptualised as a rhythm game / 2.D platformer / endless runner hybrid has been drastically scaled back due to my limited programming capabilities.
+After a series of blunders with the alpha stage of my project, this game is entirely new and shares no files or content with my previous attempt at the game.
+Files from that attempt can be found at https://github.com/wicklowtown/JestQuestAlphaRebuilt.

 Developed with Unreal Engine 5.
 The main tutorial used for the basis of my gameplay, outside of college lectures, was this tutorial series on YouTube: https://youtube.com/playlist?list=PL5tI7Z2tI7yYKn4irjkTEeEyH0Kblzv6C&si=0nidBeEvTE5qpDm6